LuxCodingFivem/Lux_MySQLBackup/README.md

 **Q: How big can a backup be to store it on Discord?**
 A: Discord supports sending files over webhook up to a size of 10MB.

+## Nice to know
+1. Encrypted backups cannot be compressed very tightly

 ## License

 MIT License